Technology in Star Wars: Repulsorlift

 Levitation is depicted throughout the Star Wars films, as well as in most other spin-off media of the franchise.
 Levitation in Star Wars is primarily caused by a type of anti-gravity technology known within the setting as a "repulsorlift engine."
-According to in-universe material, a fusion-powered repulsorlift or 'antigrav' creates a field of negativity gravity that pushes against the natural gravitational field of a planet.
+According to in-universe material, a fusion-powered repulsorlift or 'antigrav' creates a field of negative gravity that pushes against the natural gravitational field of a planet.
 Terrestrial vehicles such as landspeeders and speeder bikes use this technology to propel themselves across a planet's surface.
 Repulsorlifts are also used by spacecraft as secondary engines for atmospheric flight and planetary landings and take-offs.

 Other vehicles that utilize repulsorlift engines include Jabba the Hutt's sail barge and snowspeeders.
 Many droids and robots also use this technology to hover and move above a planet's surface, such as the Imperial Probe Droid.
 The carbonite freezing coffin that kept Han Solo in suspension was suspended in mid-air using a gravity repulsion force field.

 Levitation by this method is currently considered a physical impossibility by today's means.
 Despite being a current scientific impossibility, research on such concepts are still being hypothesized and exercised by scientists today, with occasional minor breakthroughs.